muellners/research/src/content/blockchain-payments.md

 Industry Impact: Airfox struck a deal with Brazilian retail giant Via Varejo to deploy its digital banking and payment platform in its stores.
 Airfox plans to release an app in 2019 to bring its digital payment platform to Via Varejo’s 50 million customers.

 Key Features:
-1.Money is accessible through an easy-to-use mobile app and at physical retail locations.
+1. Money is accessible through an easy-to-use mobile app and at physical retail locations.
-2.Creditworthiness can be calculated for people using phone data and in-app activity.
+2. Creditworthiness can be calculated for people using phone data and in-app activity.
-3.Machine Learning generates alternative credit scores using data science.
+3. Machine Learning generates alternative credit scores using data science.
-4.Consumers and businesses are directly connected.
+4. Consumers and businesses are directly connected.

 # 2. CIRCLE